mmadc0der/FinancialDataCollector/docs/registration_poc.md

   - `producer_keys(fingerprint, pubkey, status[pending|approved|revoked], producer_id)`
   - `producer_registrations(reg_id, fingerprint, payload, sig, nonce, ts, status, reviewer, reason)`
   - `producer_tokens` and `revoked_tokens` (from previous migration) remain authoritative for issuance/blacklist.
-- Auto-issue policy: if fingerprint is approved and bound to a `producer_id`, issue a short-lived token without admin approval.
 - Unknown/first-time fingerprints are recorded as `pending` for admin approval.
+- Auto-issue policy: if fingerprint is approved and bound to a `producer_id`, kernel may issue a short-lived token without admin approval (no auto-approval of unknown keys).
 - Admin API is protected by an OpenSSH CA public key (for production hardening; PoC keeps shared admin token fallback).

 ### Message Format (registration stream)